Voting FAQs

 You should receive your voter registration card from your county auditor within two weeks.
 This card is required at the polls if you do not have an Iowa’s driver’s license or non-operator ID.
 If you do have an Iowa’s driver license or non-operator ID, your voter registration card is not required at the polls and is instead for informational use only (polling location, ID requirements).

-If you register on Election Day, you must bring both a proof of residence and a valid form of ID with an expiration date to your polling place.
+If you register on Election Day or when early voting at the county auditor’s office or a satellite voting location, you must bring both a proof of identify and a proof of residence to your polling place.

 Proof of identity must be a photo ID that is current, valid, and contains an expiration date.
 Any of the following will work: